- Blog

 An online bookstore might cluster customers who frequently buy mystery novels, offering them personalized recommendations and promotions for similar genres.

-This type of clustering in eCommerce enhances personalized recommendations and marketing strategies, improving customer engagement and retention.
+This type of clustering in eCommerce enhances personalized merchandising, recommendations and marketing strategies, improving customer engagement and retention.

 3. Product-based Clustering